andywan40/traffic-light-classifier/README.md

 # traffic-light-classifier
-Traffic light classifier with opencv
+Traffic light classifier with opencv.

 In this project, I applied knowledge of computer vision techniques to build a classifier for images of traffic lights with a 92% accuracy of classifying the correct light.

 STEPS: